 This indicates total patience, their resilience, their endurance and their subduing of their wrath:

 “For such there is the final attainment of the (Eternal) Home”.
-[Ar-Ra’ad, Aayah 22]
+[Surah Ar-Ra’ad: Verse 22]

 Allah explained that this “Eternal Home” as: “Gardens of perpetual bliss: They shall enter there as well as the righteous among their fathers, their spouses, and their offspring”.
-[Ar-Ra’ad, Aayah 23]
+[Surah Ar-Ra’ad: Verse 23]

 To reward them for their good past deeds, Allah includes them together with their fathers, their offspring and their spouses in His giving.
 Henceforth, to be straight in carrying out of the orders of Allah and fulfilling the duties; to call for the good and deter from bad; and to stand firm with the right and be resilient on it; and to turn off evil by doing good – all these are ways for the servant of Allah to be useful and good and also for his fathers, his spouses and their offspring and their reunion will be in the home of hospitality and generosity in which the angels are visiting and welcoming them.